 Inola is a very small town located in the state of Oklahoma.
 With a population of 1,803 people and two constituent neighborhoods, Inola is the 157th largest community in Oklahoma.

 Inola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Inola is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Inola who work in office and administrative support (19.83%), sales jobs (7.93%), and teaching (7.45%).
+Overall, Inola is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Inola who work in office and administrative support (15.75%), sales jobs (8.91%), and healthcare suport services (6.47%).

-Inola is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Inola does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Inola with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.60% of adults in Inola have a bachelor's degree or advanced degree.
+The citizens of Inola are slightly less educated than the national average of 21.84% for the average city or town: 15.05% of adults in Inola have a bachelor's degree or advanced degree

-The per capita income in Inola in 2010 was $20,875, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,500 for a family of four.
+The per capita income in Inola in 2018 was $25,799, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $103,196 for a family of four.
 However, Inola contains both very wealthy and poor people as well.

 Inola is a very ethnically-diverse town.
 The people who call Inola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Inola residents report their race to be White, followed by Native American.
-Important ancestries of people in Inola include German, English, French , and Dutch West Indian.
+Important ancestries of people in Inola include Irish, German, English, Scottish, and European.

 The most common language spoken in Inola is English.
-Other important languages spoken here include Thai and German.
+Other important languages spoken here include Spanish and Polish.